 “God is not to be feared, death is not a risk.
 It is easy to procure what is good, while what is bad is easy to endure” (Epicurean ‘Four-fold Remedy’).

-Under the media menu of this site, you can find a link to a song that my friend Andy and I wrote (under the band name ‘Misanthrophile’) and the accompanying video I created for it.
+Under the media menu of this site, you can find a link to a song my friend Andrew and I wrote (under the name ‘Misanthrophile’) and the accompanying video I created for it.
 The lyrics to “Contagion” are in Latin.
 The lines I used are from the poem “On the Nature of Things” (De Rerum Natura), penned by the Roman poet Lucretius (94 BC – 55 BC).
 Lucretius was an ardent admirer of the Greek philosopher Epicurus, who lived and taught in Athens roughly 250 years before the poet’s death.
-In light of his deep respect for Epicurus, Lucretius composed his 7400-line poem to expound the philosopher’s doctrines.
+In light of his deep respect for Epicurus, Lucretius composed his 7,400-line poem to expound the philosopher’s doctrines.

 The human soul, for instance, being purely physical in nature and subject to natural laws, must die along with the body.
 As a result, Lucretius insists, we can experience no sensation at all after death.
 Death will be for us just like what it was like before we were born: absolutely nothing.

 As for god, a perfect divine being must be content with its existence.
 This means that god can have no needs, desires, emotions, or worries.
 God would therefore have no reason to interfere with the workings of nature or human beings.
 This knowledge, in turn, should free us from the anxiety that comes from our efforts to worship god correctly and to live a righteous life – all in order to avoid everlasting punishment after death.